Choose what you’re going to focus on, and then have the conviction to say “no” to everything else.

 What are our five?
 What are our twenty?

-It’s wonderful to believe that you can do anything.
+It’s wonderful to believe that we can do anything.
 Please don’t ever let anybody tell you otherwise.

 So best make them conscious choices.